Charles Littlejohn

-Charles Edward Littlejohn (born 1985) is a former Internal Revenue Service (IRS) contractor who leaked tax records from Donald Trump and other wealthy individuals in what has been called the largest known data breach in IRS history.
+Charles Edward Littlejohn (born 1985) is a former American Internal Revenue Service (IRS) contractor who leaked tax records from Donald Trump and other wealthy individuals in what has been called the largest data breach in IRS history.

 Early life and education

-Littlejohn grew up in St. Louis, Missouri and attended Crossroads College Preparatory School.
+Littlejohn grew up in St. Louis, Missouri, and attended Crossroads College Preparatory School.
 He majored in economics and physics at University of North Carolina at Chapel Hill, where he helped establish Nourish International and worked on a project evaluating peanut processing in Uganda.
-He moved to Washington, D.C. after graduating, where he started an online poker business and started working for Booz Allen as an IRS contractor.
-In 2012-2013, he temporarily relocated to St. Louis when his sister was diagnosed with acute myeloid leukemia.
-He later lived with his grandfather, a decorated World War II veteran in Delaware to care for him following a stroke.
+He moved to Washington, D.C. after graduating, where he started an online poker business and worked for Booz Allen as an IRS contractor.
+In 2012–2013, he relocated to St. Louis when his sister was diagnosed with acute myeloid leukemia.
+He later lived in Delaware with his grandfather, a decorated World War II veteran, to care for him following a stroke.

 Leaks

 Littlejohn was rehired as an IRS contractor in 2017.
-The first leak of IRS data targeted 15 years of Donald Trump's tax returns, which he shared with The New York Times (initially identified as "News Organization 1" in the criminal complaint) between around August and October 2019.
+The first leak of IRS data targeted 15 years of Donald Trump's tax returns, which he shared with The New York Times (initially identified as "News Organization 1" in the criminal complaint) between August and October 2019.

 The story was released in a series of articles by The New York Times in September 2020.
-It revealed that Trump had paid only $750 in federal income taxes in both 2016 and 2017, and in most years paid no federal income tax due to losing more money than he made.
-Reporting showed no new known connections with Russia, as had been previously speculated, however indicated "potential and often direct conflict of interest" between Trump's businesses and the office of the President of the United States.
+It revealed that Trump had paid only $750 in federal income tax in both 2016 and 2017, and in some years paid no federal income tax due to losing more money than he made.
+Reporting showed no known connections with Russia, as had been previously speculated, but found "potential and often direct conflict of interest" between Trump's businesses and the office of the President of the United States.

-Littlejohn next targeted 15 years of tax records belonging to approximately 7,600 of the highest net worth individuals in the United States.
-He chose to share the data with ProPublica due to previous reporting in 2018 on inequity of IRS scrutiny.
-The news agency released a series utilizing the data in June 2021.
-It was later revealed that he compromised the tax records of 405,000 individuals and businesses.
+The second data leak targeted 15 years of tax records belonging to approximately 7,600 of the highest net worth individuals in the United States.
+Littlejohn shared the data with ProPublica due to its 2018 reporting on the inequity of IRS scrutiny.
+The data was used for a June 2021 series that revealed that many of the wealthiest Americans pay little or no taxes.

+The number of taxpayer records Littlejohn is reported to have leaked has increased since first reported from 7,600 to 405,427.
+The first increase in reported records leaked was on April 26, 2024, when Morgan Lewis reported "more than "70,000 companies and individuals" were impacted.
+In May 2024, the IRS announced it was sending Letter 6613 to taxpayers whose information may have been disclosed by Littlejohn.
+The IRS saw no indication that Littlejohn had leaked the information "outside of the two news organizations".
+In its press release, the IRS did not indicate the number or detail of records leaked.
+In 2025, House Judiciary chair Jim Jordan announced that Littlejohn had compromised the tax records of 405,427 tax entities, "approximately 89%" of which were businesses, presumably linked to the 70,000 individual taxpayers reported earlier.
+Jordan's source, Douglas O’Donnell, the acting IRS commissioner, retired three days later.